izarlas/diet-creator/README.md

 - To run the server navigate to `/server` and run `npm run start` and access the application locally at `http://localhost:3000/`
 - Run the entire application using compose, with `docker-compose up`

+## API Documentation

+While the server is running, the swagger ui/openapi specification is available at `http://localhost:3000/api-docs`

 ## License

 All rights reserved.